ReLoHu Journal

 What Dentistry Gets Wrong About Its Patients

 A patient is not a set of teeth.
 They are a person whose oral health is woven into the full fabric of their life.
 Practitioners who understand that produce better outcomes than those who do not.
-And the tools to understand it now exist.

 Read →